As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.

 8. Al Faisaliah Tower

 The Al Faisaliah Tower is another iconic tower in the Riyadh skyline.
-Its pointy shape towards the sky and golden shiny ball at its top make it unmissable – a geometric design that is a nod to the traditional Arabic design that once dominated the city.
+Its pointed shape and golden shining ball make it unmissable – a geometric design that is a nod to the traditional Arabic design that once dominated the city.

-With 44 floors, this is the fourth tallest tower in the city and it towers over Riyadh at 267-metres high.
-Just like with Kingdom Tower, you can go up to its viewpoint at the top and find a mall at its base.
+With 44 floors, this is the fourth tallest tower in the city and it towers over Riyadh at 267 meters high.
+As with Kingdom Tower, you can go up to its viewpoint and there’s also a shopping mall at its base.

 Top Natural Place to Visit in Riyadh